-Before reflecting more closely on the sacrament, we will pause to examine the place that suffering can play in our lives.
+Having watched Jesus suffering, let us now examine the place that suffering can play in our lives.
 It is natural to find suffering hard to accept.
 If we keep our eyes on Jesus, however, it is possible to glimpse in suffering a meaning that would otherwise evade us.

-There is the basic human need to develop and to respect the unique person that we are.
+1. There is the basic human need to develop and to respect the unique person that we are.
 In one sense this journey never ceases, for we are always discovering depths of mystery in our person that continue to surprise us.
 This journey of self-discovery and acquiring self-esteem is not always an easy one, but it does have the support of a natural instinct.
 We experience a natural urge motivating us to become a person who is worthwhile.
 We desire to be of value in our own eyes and, since we are social beings, we experience the need and the urge to be recognised and respected also by others.

-However, we have an even more basic need.
-The need that is at the very core of being human is to be entirely reliant upon God, the giver and sustainer of our being.
+However, we have another even more basic need.
+The need which is at the very core of being human is to be entirely reliant upon God, the giver and sustainer of our being.
 The problem is that we do not experience a correspondingly natural urge to rely on God.
-Even our 'religious experiences' tend to be drawn into and understood in terms of our natural urge to be someone in our own right.
-So it requires a grace from God that is above and beyond our natural gifts (a 'supernatural' grace) to make us aware of our need for complete dependence on God, and to motivate us to do whatever is needed to attain this transcendent good.
-Again and again Jesus reminds us:

-'If you try to make your life secure you will lose it.
-If you lose your life you will keep it'(Luke 17:33).
+Even the experiences which we recognise as religious tend to be drawn into and understood in terms of our natural urge to be someone in our own right.

+So it requires a grace from God that is above and beyond our natural gifts (a 'supernatural' grace) to make us aware of our need for complete dependence on God and to motivate us to do whatever is needed to attain this transcendent good.
+Again and again Jesus reminds us: 'Those who try to make their life secure will lose it, but those who lose their life will keep it' (Luke 17:33).

-Ultimately we discover ourselves only in God's love, and to enjoy God's love we must transcend our own ego; we must let go of our natural tendency to focus on ourselves; we must learn to love.
+Ultimately we discover ourselves only in God's love and to enjoy God's love we must transcend our own ego; we must let go of our natural tendency to focus on ourselves; we must learn to love.

-It is here that suffering plays its irreplaceable role, for suffering forces us to recognise the basic flaw in our thinking that we are meant to be self-reliant.
-It forces us to face our dependence, and it invites us to trust, for we cannot reach the goal of our human fulfilment except in dependence upon and communion with God.
+3. It is here that suffering plays its irreplaceable role, for suffering forces us to recognise the basic flaw in our thinking that we are meant to be self-reliant.

+It forces us to face our dependence and it invites us to trust, for we cannot reach the goal of our human fulfilment except in dependence upon and communion with God.

 Without suffering, there is a tendency to stay fixed in a situation that works, that feels comfortable, and in which we feel affirmed.

-Suffering threatens this equilibrium, and psychic energy is engaged which drives us to face whatever it is that is causing the suffering and the effects it has upon us, and to listen at every level to what is going on in our psyche as well as in our body.
+Suffering threatens this equilibrium, and psychic energy is engaged which drives us to face whatever it is that is causing the suffering and the effects it has upon us, and to listen at every level to what is going on in our mind and heart as well as in our body.